 If I may, psychologically dissecting the character, her father seems to be no better.
 So she was raised to be subservient?
 And of course, when hero and father meet there is a furthering of catastrophe.
 And then there is a slapping episode.
 Again, I must note, the scene seems to be the rage on tiktok, with most influencers on tiktok, using Kabir’s dialogues, castigating Preeti.
 (Sometimes, I wonder if the dark ages really left.)
 No one really thinks about how overwhelming his ego is.
 And if they do, they are actually celebrating it.
 Not a very healthy phenomenon.

 I am say that this is also really worrisome, because this sort of thing actually happens.
 People go catatonic after a break up.
 I know I did.
 Of course, I am a different breed, because I didn’t go tearing into my ex’s life, demanding an explanation.
-I did not demand that he choose between his family and my love … I just realized that people love differently, some not so strong enough to withstand pressures of the world, and I let it be at that.
+I did however demand that he choose between his family and my love … but there was no violence.
+There was a tearing apart.
+It was a wrenching so devastating, I could feel what Kabir went through.
+But once again, I just realized that people love differently, some not so strong enough to withstand pressures of the world, and I let it be at that.

 Which is the only part of the movie I liked, the fact that he overcomes his ego enough to take on the girl and her baby – even if it was not his own.
 And then the about turn by Preeti.
 Seriously though, the movie should have been named after her.
 The only character that sticks to her guns and lives by her code.
 I mean, she could have started drinking and hooking up, too… but I guess that is just too much to ask – to even be thought of for a woman to do.
 Or maybe, let’s just face it, the movie wanted to portray that women aren’t stupid enough to be so utterly selfish and self-destructive.